Column name | Parquet type | Description |

 operation to start an asynchronous import of vectors from object storage into an index.

-) of the Amazon S3 integration you created.
+, set the Integration ID of the Amazon S3 or Google Cloud Storage integration you created.
 The ID is found on the Storage integrations page of the Pinecone console.
-An ID is not needed to import from a public bucket.

 , but 100.0